viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 #### Naming your model

-If you are [creating a custom module](/extend/modular-resources/create/) and [uploading that module](/extend/modular-resources/upload/) to the Viam Registry, ensure your model name meets the following requirements:
+If you are [creating a custom module](/extend/modular-resources/create/) and [uploading that module](/extend/modular-resources/upload/) to the Viam registry, ensure your model name meets the following requirements:

 - The namespace of your model **must** match the [namespace of your organization](/manage/fleet/organizations/#create-a-namespace-for-your-organization).
   For example, if your organization uses the `acme` namespace, your models must all begin with `acme`, like `acme:demo:mybase`.